 British Expats in New Zealand and QROPS Pension Transfers

 There would be zero UK taxation on your pension and no NZ taxes either in most cases.
 Read here for the latest on tax on your NZ QROPS.
 Moving your pension to NZ is an appropriate option for British expatriates considering retiring in New Zealand.
+Full pension flexibility should be allowed in New Zealand, but HMRC are still in discussions.
+Hope fully we will know more about full drawdown possibilities by April 6th, 2016.

 For those British expats who live outside of the UK and live somewhere else in the world (outside NZ) and still want to avoid UK taxes, they can transfer to a QROPS in NZ and avoid BOTH UK and NZ taxes on their pension.
 This may be particularly useful if you live somewhere like Thailand, which has a Double Taxation Treaty with NZ, meaning that their pension would be paid gross, free from tax in New Zealand and the UK.
 You can find the latest article on pension transfers to NZ here.